boyarsky/2023-kcdc-java-idioms/README.md

 1. File > Import
 1. Existing Projects into Workspace
 1. In the project properties, set Java to the latest version

+## Open in VS Code

+1. File > Open folder
+1. Trust files

+Note:  Running the tests using test explorer (open a test and click the test tube) works